Start your career with Keyera and help shape the future of energy.

 Absolutely!
 Due to our hiring practices, we can only consider applicants who submit an application for each role, meaning you will need to submit individual applications to each position you are interested in applying for.

-New Grad positions will typically be posted on our Current opportunities page in January of each year, and close early to mid-February.
+New Grad positions will typically be posted on our Current Opportunities page in October of each year for a May start.
+The postings typically close early to mid-November.
 Specific closing dates will be listed on each job posting.
+Throughout the year following our typical recruitment cycle, roles may become available so we encourage you to check in on our Current Opportunities page regularly.

 How can we help?
 Email us with comments, questions, or feedback.Let's talk